Custom Foot Orthotics

 - Diabetic Complications

-At your first appointment, your Orthotist will conduct a foot & lower limb assessment before outlining your individualised treatment plan.
+At your first appointment at our Melbourne clinic, your Orthotist will conduct a foot & lower limb assessment before outlining your individualised treatment plan.
 If custom foot orthotics are recommended as part of your treatment, we will discuss with you the features you require, why they are necessary, and take an impression of your feet using our 3D laser scanner. – Please allow 45 minutes for this appointment.

 Design & Manufacture